BatzoglouLabSU/SIMLR/README.md

 An OS X pre-compiled file is also provided.
 Note: if there are issues in compiling the .c file, try to remove the pre-compiled files (i.e., *projsplx_R.o* and *projsplx_R.so*).

 3) Example datasets.
-The 4 example datasets are provided in the directory data.
+The 5 example datasets are provided in the directory data.

 Specifically, the dataset of Test_1_mECS.RData refers to http://www.ncbi.nlm.nih.gov/pubmed/25599176, Test_2_Kolod.RData refers to http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4595712/, Test_3_Pollen.RData refers to http://www.ncbi.nlm.nih.gov/pubmed/25086649 and Test_4_Usoskin.RData refers to http://www.ncbi.nlm.nih.gov/pubmed/25420068.

-Moreover, for the large scale examples, the dataset of Zelsel.RData refers to https://www.ncbi.nlm.nih.gov/pubmed/25700174, Marcos.RData refers to https://www.ncbi.nlm.nih.gov/pubmed/26000488 and PBMC68K.RData refers to http://biorxiv.org/content/early/2016/07/26/065912.
+Moreover, for the large scale example, the dataset of Zelsel.RData refers to https://www.ncbi.nlm.nih.gov/pubmed/25700174.

 **RUNNING SIMLR MATLAB IMPLEMENTATION**

-We also provide the MATLAB code to run *SIMLR* on 4 examples in the script main_demo.m.
+We also provide the MATLAB code to run *SIMLR* on the 5 examples in the script main_demo.m.

 We make use of external C programs during the computations of *SIMLR*.
 The code is located in the MATLAB directory in the files *Kbeta.cpp* and *projsplx_c.c*.
 In order to compite the program, one needs to run on the MATLAB console the commands *mex Kbeta.cpp* and *mex projsplx_R.c*.